-For over thirteen years I have worked in private practice with adults – individuals and couples, and have been employed for some years as a therapist in schools, working with troubled children.
+For over fifteen years I have worked in private practice with adults – individuals and couples, and have been employed for some years as a therapist in schools, working with troubled children.

 Increasingly, I am called on to run workshops and training for psychotherapists, counsellors and other practitioners.

 The work I offer is relational body psychotherapy, from the specific tradition of Embodied-Relational Therapy.